xanhtool/SnapCss/README.md

 > why my Console in Chrome browser keep yelling Error:
 `GET http://localhost:1995/socket.io/?EIO=3&transport=polling&t=MmnbD6d net::ERR_CONNECTION_REFUSED` ???

 - answer: Because you not open VSCode editor.
-You just open it and it will shut up or disable Snap Style chrome plugin.
+You just open it and it will shut up or disable SnapCss chrome plugin.
 - Still notworking if have @import() or ::ng-deep
 ## Release Notes